biocoms/ta_systems_oral_mt/README.md

           --fastx \
           --aligned output_dir/sample_aligned \
           --other output_dir/sample_unaligned \
-          --threads 32
+          --threads 32                        #flexible as per available cores

 ```

---ref: Specifies each reference database for filtering.
+- --ref: Specifies each reference database for filtering.

---reads: Input FASTQ files (both forward and reverse).
+- --reads: Input FASTQ files (both forward and reverse).

---fastx: Ensures FASTQ format is preserved for input/output.
+- --fastx: Ensures FASTQ format is preserved for input/output.

---aligned: Output prefix for reads that matched references.
+- --aligned: Output prefix for reads that matched references.

---other: Output prefix for reads that did not match references.
+- --other: Output prefix for reads that did not match references.

---threads: Number of threads to use for parallel processing.
+- --threads: Number of threads to use for parallel processing.

 Filtered reads are saved into:

-- Dieguez/trimmed_reads/sortmerna_unaligned/
+- dieguez/trimmed_reads/sortmerna_unaligned/
-- Ev/trimmed_reads/sortmerna_unaligned/
+- ev/trimmed_reads/sortmerna_unaligned/

 These unaligned reads are used as input for HUMAnN.